gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

-####<u>Collapse</u>
+#### <u>Collapse Clause</u>

-The collapse clause can be used for the nested loop; an entire part of the iteration will be divided by an available number of threads.
-If the outer loop is equal to the available threads, then the outer loop will be divided by the number of threads.
-The figure below shows an example of not using the `collapse` clause.
-Therefore, only the outer loop is parallelised; each outer loop index will have N number of inner loop iterations.
+The collapse clause is an important feature for optimizing nested loops in parallel computing.
+When applied, it allows the entire section of the iteration to be divided among the available number of threads.
+Specifically, if the number of iterations in the outer loop matches the number of available threads, the outer loop can be effectively divided based on the number of threads.

+As illustrated in the figure below, without the use of the `collapse` clause, only the outer loop is parallelized.
+This means that each iteration of the outer loop will have a corresponding N number of inner loop executions, which is not the desired outcome for efficient parallel processing.

 <figure markdown>
 ![](../figures/parallel-loop-acc.png){align=center width=500}
-<figcaption></figcaption>
+<figcaption>Effect of not using the `collapse` clause.</figcaption>
 </figure>

-This is not what we want.
-Instead, with the available threads, we would like to parallelise the loops as efficiently as we could.
-Moreover, most of the time, we would have more threads in a given GPU, in our case, we will test Nvidia A100 GPU.
-Therefore, when adding the `collapse` clause, we notice that the available threads execute every single iteration, as seen in the figure below.
+To optimize the utilization of threads, especially on GPUs with a higher number of threads available, such as the Nvidia A100 GPU, we implement the `collapse` clause.
+This adjustment enables all available threads to participate in executing every single iteration, as demonstrated in the figure below.

 <figure markdown>
 ![](../figures/parallel-acc-collapse.png){align=center width=500}
-<figcaption></figcaption>
+<figcaption>Effect of using the `collapse` clause.</figcaption>
 </figure>

-We will now look into basic matrix multiplication.
-In this example, we will perform the matrix multiplication.
-Matrix multiplication involves a nested loop.
-Again, most of the time, we might end up doing computation with a nested loop.
-Therefore, studying this example would be good practice for solving the nested loop in the future.
+Next, we will examine a basic example of matrix multiplication, a computation that inherently relies on nested loops.
+Understanding this example will provide valuable insights into handling nested loops effectively, which is a common scenario in parallel computing.

 <figure markdown>
 ![](../figures/mat.png){align=center width=500}